 A man’s respect in society depends upon the women’s purity and respect.
 So it is expected that a woman will behave modestly so as to save her husband’s and in-law’s honour.
 A classic example in this context is honour killing in Pakistan where sometimes the acts are perpetrated on the slimmest suspicion of shameful conduct on the part of the women.
 Thus, women should have shame if the manliness of the men is not to be dishonoured.

 In Arab societies, it is found out by Ginat that if a woman brings shame upon the family, the man of the family must respond immediately otherwise it is taken as if he is adding more shame and damaging the honour of the family.

 Prohibition of inter-caste, inter-religious, intra-gotra marriages, inter and intra-regional marriages are an indication of forcible imposition of the male-dominated hierarchical patriarchy rigidly segmenting the whole mankind into various mutually rival groups.
-The concepts of ‘honor’ and ‘shame’ operate to restore the male dominance which is presumed to have been compromised and endangered by the post-colonial legal empowerment of woman in India.
+The concepts of ‘honour’ and ‘shame’ operate to restore male dominance which is presumed to have been compromised and endangered by the post-colonial legal empowerment of women in India.